midhunkalarikkal/FullDomain/Notes/js.md

 ## `Nullish Coalescing Operator (??)`
 =======================================
-The nullish coalescing operator (??) helps us provide a default value when the left-hand side is null or undefined.
+The nullish coalescing operator (??) helps us to provide a default value when the left-hand side is null or undefined.
 It’s like a more precise version of || (logical OR), but it only works with null or undefined, not other "falsy" values like 0, false, or an empty string ('').

 ```js
 const value1 = null;